secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 You can work through this Secret box using either Gitpod or your local environment.
 If you prefer to use your local environment, you can follow the “Getting Started” steps in the [README of this repo](https://github.com/secretuniversity/logmein-vuejs-box/blob/main/README.md) to set everything up.

+## Prerequisites

+We assume you are familiar with building simple Secret contracts, including implementing viewing keys and permits.
+If not, we've got you covered with our [RichieRich Secret Box](TBC) and [Viewing Key and Permit pathway](https://scrt.university/pathways/33/implementing-viewing-keys-and-permits).

+An addition, we assume you have basic conceptual understanding of the role of private and public keys in assymetric cryptography.
+We are not saying that you need to understand the math behind it, though.
+If you have spent any time in blockchain, you would be familiar with private and public keys -- a non-technical user will be familiar with the public key as it is sometimes referred to as the "account address" that anyone can view.
+The private keys are the things you should never share with anyone, and the thing that crypto scammers are always after!

+The point is private keys can cryptographically sign messages, which can be verified using the correspending public key.
+If the verification passes, as long as the signer is the only party possessing the private key, we can be confident that the signed message had indeed originated from the intended sender (not forged) and the message content had not been tempered with.
+If you understand this conceptually, it's enough to follow our tutorial.

+We also use a similar design for the front end as we did with other more basic boxes.
+It might be worth looking at RichieRich for example, to understand how we implemented permit creation, which is done by the front end application.

 ## Contract overview

 In our box, we have these hypothetical services: